 \subsection{Contact homology}

 In general the Legendrian contact homology is an algebra over the contact homology algebra of the ambient contact manifold, generated by Reeb orbits.
 The Reeb vector field on $P\times\R$ does not have any Reeb orbits (since the Reeb vector field is $\partial_z$) and so the Legendrian contact homology is generated by Reeb chords.
 Contact homology associates a differential graded algebra to a Legendrian sub-manifold $K$ of some contact manifold $M$.
 The algebra is generated by the chords of the Reeb vector field which ends and starts at $K$.
-The differential of a chord counts rigid holomorphic discs with punctures on the boundary lieing in $P$ such that the boundary is mapped to $\pi_P(K)$ under certain restrictions.
+The differential of a chord counts rigid holomorphic discs with punctures on the boundary lying in $P$ such that the boundary is mapped to $\pi(K)$ under certain restrictions.
 The stable tame isomorphism class of this DGA is an invariant of $K$ up to Legendrian isotopy.
-From hereon, we will assume that $P\times \R$ is given a contact form $\alpha$ as described in Lemma \ref{preeb}.
-Recall Theorem 1.1 from \cite{ekholm1}, where it is assumed that $P$ is finite at infinity and that $\alpha$ is a contact form expressible as $dz-\theta$ where $\theta$ is a primitive of the symplectic form on $P$.
+Henceforth, we will assume that $P\times \R$ is given a contact form $\alpha$ as described in Lemma \ref{preeb}.
+Recall Theorem 1.1 from \cite{ekholm1}, where it is assumed that $P$ has finite geometry at infinity and that $\alpha$ is a contact form expressible as $dz-\theta$ where $\theta$ is a primitive of the symplectic form on $P$.
 Both conditions are fulfilled for our construction of $P$.
-This theorem tells us that we have well defined contact homology.
+This theorem tells us that we have a well-defined contact homology.

 \begin{theorem}[Ekholm, Etnyre, Sullivan] The contact homology of Legendrian sub-manifolds of $(P\times\R,\alpha)$ is well defined.
 In particular the stable tame isomorphism class of the DGA associated to a Legendrian sub-manifold $K$ is independent of the choice of compatible almost complex structure and is invariant under Legendrian isotopies of $K$. \end{theorem}